Engineers Day

 The Heath Integrated Business and Engineering program unites students and knowledge in two of UT’s outstanding academic colleges, the Tickle College of Engineering and Haslam College of Business.
 The program pairs an industry-focused curriculum with immersive, professional, co-curricular experiences to graduate leaders with a comprehensive, systems-thinking approach to breaking down silos and solving challenges.
 In short, graduates will understand the intersections between business and engineering, bringing depth and value to both fields from day one.

-Institute of Electrical & Electronics Engineers (IEEE)
+Institute of Electronic and Electrical Engineers (IEEE)

-Institute of Industrial Engineers (IISE)
+Institute of Industrial and Systems Engineers (IISE)

 IISE is a professional society for Industrial Engineering students that offers resources for job opportunities, hosts guest speakers, and organizes conferences to connect students, alumni, and professionals in the field.
 Additionally, it fosters academic and professional growth through social gatherings that encourage bonding and mutual support.

-Institute of Transportation Engineers
+Institute of Transportation Engineers (ITE)

-ITE is an international, fast-growing, educational, and scientific association of multimodal professional transportation engineers.
+Institute of Transportation Engineers is an international, fast-growing, educational, and scientific association of multimodal professional transportation engineers.
 ITE members are traffic engineers, transportation planners, and other professionals responsible for meeting society’s needs for safe and efficient surface transportation through planning, designing, implementing, operating, and maintaining surface transportation systems worldwide.

-Jessica M. Morris Women in Engineering Program
+Jessica M. Morris Women in Engineering

 Kao Innovation & Collaboration Studio (ICS)